 Step #4: Make notes and revise

+Making appropriate notes is a significant part of good preparation.
 You must make crisp and relevant notes when you study for the exam whether it is from the newspapers or from the standard textbooks.
 Also, ensure you revise regularly what you have learnt.
+The more you revise, the more you retain.

 Step #5: Get help whenever needed

-Never think you are a lone wolf.
 There are many aspirants like you who may not have opted for coaching.
 The internet is a good source for you to find like-minded individuals.
-Get in touch with them and clarify your doubts, etc. You can also share notes and opinions.
+So whenever you are in a difficulty, get in touch with them and clarify your doubts, etc. You can also share notes and opinions.
+This actually strengthens your preparation and also increases your pace of progress.

 Step #6: Use online sources